 The wonderful preciseness of Ham Brook’s clothes and his unending obsession with them are themes repeated throughout the Doc Savage stories.
 Time after time, Ham’s attire is noted with distinction.
 All too often, he has the failing of picking fashion over practicality, especially in wilderness settings, and ends up seeing his neat safari outfit literally reduced to rags.

 We learn the Captain Good is also something of a lady’s man.
 He is always looking for an opportunity to make a favorable impression on the fairer sex.
-Expressing his reasons for joining the group on their second adventure to Africa, Good reveals that his reason for leaving is not a woman but if it was it would be several and not one!
+Expressing his reasons for joining the group on their second adventure to Africa, Good reveals that his reason for leaving is not a woman but if it so, it would be several and not one!
 Later in the story, the three companions are busy learning the language of the land.
-Good makes clear to their instructors that in their country the very best tutors are chosen from the most handsome looking females.
+Good makes clear to their instructors that in their country the absolute best tutors are chosen from the most handsome looking females.
 This, he explains, facilitates the learning process.
-Of course this is all done without the knowledge of his companions or the queen who looks with not some small favor upon one of the men.
+Of course, this is all done without the knowledge of his companions or the queen who looks with not some small favor upon one of the men.
 The net result is a scene ending in a comical fashion.

 Good seems to have an overpowering weakness for women.
 In fact, his passion for a certain lady influences him at one point whereby he fails in his duty.
 In the Doc Savage stories both Ham Brooks and Monk Mayfair are considered something of lady’s men.
-Both are always on the lookout for a new conquest when it comes to the fairer sex but Monk Mayfair seems the most ambitious of the pair.
+Both are always on the lookout for a new conquest when it comes to the fairer sex, but Monk Mayfair seems the most ambitious of the pair.
 In this regard we can make a direct correlation to the wolfish character of Monk Mayfair, who often allows a pretty turned leg to get the better part of his judgment and lead him into disaster.

 Captain Good always wears a monocle.
 The monocle wearing is every bit as extreme as his affectation with clothes.
 Quatermain begins wondering whether Good wears the eyepiece in his sleep.
 It is another idiosyncrasy that is afterward adopted by one of Doc’s men, William Harper Littlejohn.